Concordium/concordium-scan/README.md

 #### To release a new `backend` docker container image:

-- Create a PR that bumps the backend version and updates the backend `changelog` and merge it e.g. [backend release](https://github.com/Concordium/concordium-scan/pull/536/files).
+- Create a PR that bumps the backend version in the `backend-rust/Cargo.toml` file and updates the backend `changelog` and merge it e.g. [backend release](https://github.com/Concordium/concordium-scan/pull/536/files).
 - Checkout the main branch locally.
 - Tag the branch e.g.:
 ```